JDewhirst/eng86/C#_Core/Notes/03_operators.md

 Binary logical operators can have to boolean operands, and return a boolean result.

-x && y returns false if x is false
+x && y returns false if x is false without checking y

-x || y returns true if x is true
+x || y returns true if x is true without checking y

 These are 'shortcircuiting'